switch-900/combinio/README.md

 # Combinio
-keep it simple:
+Keep it simple:
-Place combine.js in your project's root directory and run the following command in your terminal: node combine.js
+Place combine.js in your project's root directory and run the following command in your terminal: node combine.js, you may have to save as .cjs and use node combine.cjs.